Sociology and analysis of social dynamics

 1. The relational paradigms of social research: relational sociology, and social network analysis.

 2. The joint use of the research methodologies.

 4. The relational analysis of school social capital.

-The syllabus will be presented analytically in lectures.
-All topics in the syllabus can be found in the following reference texts:
+The syllabus will be presented analytically in frontal lectures.
+All topics in the syllabus can be found in the following reference books:

 1) For the first part of the syllabus: N.J.
 Smelser, Manuale di sociologia, Bologna, il Mulino, 2011 (all).

 2) For the second part of the syllabus: A.M.
 Chiesi, L’analisi dei reticoli, Milano, FrancoAngeli, 1999 (except the Appendix).